-Please complete and return to Jackie Moss, Executive Executive Headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Catherine Turner or Janine Barratt, Headteacher who will acknowledge receipt and explain what action will be taken.

-Your name:

-Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):

-Address:

-Postcode: Day time telephone number: Evening telephone number:

-Email Address:

-Please give details of your complaint, incluabout it. iding whether you have spoken to anybody at the school
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Email Address: Evening telephone number: Please give details of your complaint, inclu iding whether you have spoken to anybody at the school about it. , , , , , , , , , , , , , , , , , , , ,